benjbmc/blackbox/README.md

 Overview:
 --------
 Blackbox is a simple block containing an entity of your choice which appears after a certain time.
-What you can change : entity displayed, time before appearing, size of your box.
+What you can change : entity displayed, time before appearing, size of your box, possibility to show a phone picto to call the popup manually.

 This module is using the Colorbox module :
 "Colorbox is a light-weight, customizable lightbox plugin for jQuery 1.4.3+.